ravindra098/-AllstateClaimsSeverity/README.md

 ## -AllstateClaimsSeverity

 #### Data Preprocessing
-Loading Data from csv files
+Loading Data from csv files.

-Description and Visualization of Data(Simple EDA)
+Description and Visualization of Data(Simple EDA).

 #### Modelling
 Using Mean Average Error as a factor to select the best technique among popular techniques.